 We no longer ‘go’ online, we are online.
 We’re more connected than ever.
 This brings young people incredible opportunities both inside and outside of the classroom.
 It also brings some challenges.
 We know that creating digital opportunities for students while helping them to be safe online is important to New Zealand schools.
-Our job is to help make that easier by providing online safety tools, advice and support for schools and their communities.
+Our job is to help make that easier, providing online safety tools, advice and support for schools and their communities.

 How we can help